sez11a/liferay-docs/userGuide/en/chapters/08-social-networking.markdown

 Before we start adding portlets to pages, we should configure Liferay so that everyone (or some subset of everyone) has the same social features.
 We have two ways to do this with advantages and disadvantages to each.

 **User Groups:** Placing users into a group enables you to create a user group site for them.
 The pages and portlets defined by the user group site are copied to members' personal sites.
 With the user group site, you can control whether users can modify pages and you can push changes out to users in the future.
-Once the site template is assigned to a user group, you can set the *Default User Associations* to have all users be the member of a particular group in *Portal Settings* in the control panel.
+Once the site template is assigned to a user group, you can set the *Default User Associations* to have all users be the member of a particular group in *Portal Settings* in the Control Panel.
 The advantage of this is that it can be managed entirely through the GUI and it's easy to configure.
 If you base your user group's site on a template, you can use the *Enable propagation of changes from the site template* option to manage all user pages simply by changing the template.
 This is the recommended way to manage personal pages across the portal.
 For more information on user group sites, see chapter 15.

 **Portal Properties Configuration:** The legacy way to do this is with the configuration file.
 You can specify a default layout and portlets for personal pages in your `portal-ext.properties` file.
 If you don't want users to be able to modify their own pages, you should set the layouts to be static by adding the following line to your `portal-ext.properties` file: